Settle back into studying

 Meet your Student Progression Assistants

-If you need more academic support, reach out to the Student Progression Assistants (SPAs) in your school - they can help you to find information relating to your studies, submit Personal Mitigating Circumstances and access support services.
+If you need more academic support, reach out to the Student Progression Assistants (SPAs) in your school - they can help you find information relating to your studies, submit Personal Mitigating Circumstances and access support services.
 Basically, they're your go-to person if you experience any issues that may affect your academic progression.

 Student talking to an askUS Adviser